uQr/cordova-docs/known-issues/known-issues-vs2015.md

-#**Known Issues: Visual Studio 2015 RC**
+#**Known Issues - Visual Studio 2015**
+This article covers [known issues](../Readme.md#knownissues) specific to Visual Studio Tools for Apache Cordova 2015.

 ----------
-Projects created in an earlier version of Visual Studio will need to be migrated to support the new project structure that is more interoperable with 3rd party tools and CLIs.
+**Project structure change from CTP3/3.1:** Projects created in an earlier version of Visual Studio will need to be migrated to support the new Cordova CLI based project structure in VS 2015 that is more interoperable with 3rd party tools and CLIs.

 To migrate your previous projects to the new structure: